What Is Menopause and the Menopausal Transition?

 There has been a complicated relationship between breast cancer and hormone treatments for menopause.

-Everyone’s risk profile is unique; discuss the best option for you with your healthcare practitioner.
+Everyone’s risk profile is unique, so it’s best to discuss the right option for you with your healthcare practitioner.

 Disparities and Inequities in Menopause